AdaiasMagdiel/simple-cache/README.md

 ## Purpose

-In today's data-driven applications, caching plays a crucial role in enhancing performance by reducing the need to repeatedly fetch data from external sources.
-Simple Cache aims to streamline this process by providing a user-friendly interface for managing cached data, backed by Deta Base, a fast and scalable database service.
+In modern data-driven applications, caching plays a pivotal role in boosting performance by minimizing the necessity to frequently retrieve data from external sources.
+Simple Cache endeavors to simplify this procedure by offering a user-friendly interface for effectively managing cached data.

+## Available Providers

+-   **[DetaProvider](#detaprovider)**: Use [Deta Base](https://deta.space/docs/en/build/reference/deta-base/) service to manage the cache.

+-   **[FileProvider](#fileprovider)**: Manage the cache in the file system using Python's pickle objects.

 ## Usage